Undergraduate Course

 Our expert staff

-As one of the largest departments at our University, we offer a lively, friendly and supportive environment with research-led study and high quality teaching.
-You will learn from and work alongside our expert staff.
+As one of the largest schools at our University, our School of Life Sciences offers a lively, friendly and supportive environment with research-led study and high-quality teaching, where you will learn from and work alongside our expert staff.

-Our research covers a wide spectrum of biology – from the cell right through to communities and ecosystems.
-Key academic staff for this course includes Dr Selwa Alsam, the 'Champion of Biomedical Science in East Anglia', who is researching hospital-related infections and human microbial diseases including MRSA, wound infections and infection control.
-Dr Alsam is also the course director for BSc Biomedical Science.
+Our research covers a wide spectrum of biology, from the cell right through to communities and ecosystems.
+Key academic staff for this course includes Dr Selwa Alsam, Course Director for BSc Biomedical Science, who was named 'Champion of Biomedical Science in East Anglia' by the IBMS in 2019, who is researching hospital-related infections and human microbial diseases including MRSA, wound infections and infection control.

 The University of Essex has a Women's Network to support female staff and students, and our School was awarded the Athena Swan Silver Award in October 2020, which reflects the work carried out by staff in our School to continue to improve equality, including a mentorship scheme, support for postdoctoral research staff, and financial help towards childcare costs for academics who wish to attend conferences.